How to Do a Brand Audit: An Executive’s Guide

 - The company's goals have changed.

-Regular brand audits keep your company relevant, even if everything appears to be in order.
-They act as a health check and can help business leaders isolate minor problems before they become major issues.
+Even if things appear to be fine, it's smart to do a brand audit every few years to stay relevant.
+Routine audits act as a health check for your company and can help business leaders isolate small problems before they become major issues.

-- Structure: to ensure you don’t miss important aspects during analysis.
+- Structure: ensures you don't miss important aspects of brand analysis.

-- Efficiency streamlines the process to conserve time and resources.
+- Efficiency: streamlines the process, saving time and resources.

 Here are the most common steps in a thorough brand audit process:

-3. List key aspects of your brand to review (e.g., brand identity, current position, and perception).
+- Identify key aspects of your brand to review (e.g., logo, current position, perception)

-5. Choose research methods (i.e., surveys, interviews, and analytics).
+- Choose research methods (i.e., surveys, interviews, analytics)

-8. Create reporting templates to standardize data collection and analysis.
+- Create reporting templates to standardize data collection and analysis

 Creating brand audit goals

-Before you begin your audit, you must define goals.
-We recommend assigning a project leader to oversee the audit and spearhead communication.
+The first step in the audit process is to define goals.
+We recommend assigning a project leader to keep communication open.
 This person should have experience managing teams, timelines, and data.

-The project leader should meet with teams to determine the most pressing issues.
+The project leader should meet with brand departments to determine their most pressing issues.
 Team feedback will guide the project leaders in developing the audit framework.

 - What is the company's primary growth obstacle?